Sep 16 – 18, 2024

 Daniel Clemens (Helmholtz-Zentrum Berlin für Materialien und Energie)

-Dr. Axel Rupp (Helmholtz-Zentrum Berlin für Materialien und Energie) Dr. Dirk Wallacher (Helmholtz-Zentrum Berlin für Materialien und Energie) Dr. Klaus Kiefer (Helmholtz-Zentrum Berlin für Materialien und Energie) Dr. Peter Smeibidl (Helmholtz-Zentrum Berlin für Materialien und Energie) Dr. Roland Steitz (Helmholtz-Zentrum Berlin für Materialien und Energie) Herr Sebastian Gerischer (Helmholtz-Zentrum Berlin für Materialien und Energie) Dr. Thomas Wilpert (Helmholtz-Zentrum Berlin für Materialien und Energie)
+Dr Axel Rupp (Helmholtz-Zentrum Berlin für Materialien und Energie) Dr Dirk Wallacher (Helmholtz-Zentrum Berlin für Materialien und Energie) Dr Klaus Kiefer (Helmholtz-Zentrum Berlin für Materialien und Energie) Dr Peter Smeibidl (Helmholtz-Zentrum Berlin für Materialien und Energie) Dr Roland Steitz (Helmholtz-Zentrum Berlin für Materialien und Energie) Mr Sebastian Gerischer (Helmholtz-Zentrum Berlin für Materialien und Energie) Dr Thomas Wilpert (Helmholtz-Zentrum Berlin für Materialien und Energie)